 Taking a few practice runs at past test or exam papers will really help your student to revise.
 They can also see just how well they know the material and where the gaps in their knowledge are.
 Doing past papers helps them to remember the facts and get accustomed to the way in which questions are asked.
 Doing a multiple choice exam requires different skills from writing essays.

 Exam performance is very often a matter of confidence and doing well on past papers will help students to feel assured that they have the skills and knowledge to do well.
 Nothing compensates for time and effort and you need to start your revision with plenty of time to spare.
 Help your student to create a realistic timetable and stick to it.
 Revision is a skill that can really help to boost your student’s performance.
-Work with your in-home tutor on revision skills to help your student to excel.
+Work with your in-home and online tutor on revision skills to help your student to excel.